Chapter 12: Travels and Trials

 Now the lump on his head made sense.
 They had bludgeoned him so he wouldn’t be able to follow them.

-“Pierre, the two travelers, and what little supplies we had are missing.”
+“Masked Bandit, the two travelers, and what little supplies we had are missing.”
 Mylo hissed.

-Junia straightened, and she spat, “Blackheart!”
+Silver Paladin straightened, and she spat, “Blackheart!”

 She rummaged around the camp, finding the same thing he did; nothing.
 They had even taken her spear and shield.

-Junia turned on him, wielding an accusatory finger like a weapon.
+Silver Paladin turned on him, wielding an accusatory finger like a weapon.
 “This is your fault!”

 “My fault?”
 Heat burned his ears and his throat tightened.
 “How could you even think-?”